-Of a world I never saw and only imagined,
+Of a world I never saw and had only imagined,

 San Franscisco had to suffice.